-Pride is a pretty important thing in life.
-Pride in what you do, in who you are, and in how you go about shaping the world around you.
-At Trine University, it’s a special kind of pride — in ourselves and in the experience we provide you— that truly sets us apart.
+Pride is a pretty important part of life.
+Pride in what you do, in who you are and in how you go about shaping the world around you.
+At Trine University, it’s a special kind of pride — in ourselves and in the experience we provide — that truly sets us apart.

 - We are consistently ranked among the best universities in the Midwest by U.S. News & World Report and the Princeton Review.

-- Our student-to-faculty ratio is just 13 to 1, and an average class size of 16, ensuring small classes in which every student makes a difference.
+- Our student-to-faculty ratio is 14:1 and an average class size of 17, ensuring small classes in which every student makes a difference.

-- Our cast metals program was ranked as one of the best undergraduate cast metals programs in North America by the Foundry Education Foundation.
+- Our cast metals program is ranked as one of the best undergraduate cast metals programs in North America by the Foundry Education Foundation.

-- Our faculty have earned advanced degrees from places like Carnegie Mellon, Stanford, Princeton, Yale, Michigan, the University of Chicago, Notre Dame, NYU, Virginia Tech, and Texas, among others.
+- Our faculty have earned advanced degrees from schools such as Carnegie Mellon, Stanford, Princeton, Yale, Michigan, the University of Chicago, Notre Dame, Virginia Tech and Texas, among others.

-- In the past decade alone we’ve invested more than $75 million on enhancements and the construction of buildings and facilities dedicated to learning, athletics and student life: $12 million in the last year alone!
+- In the past decade alone more than $75 million was invested for enhancements and the construction of buildings and facilities dedicated to learning, athletics and student life: $12 million in the past year alone.

-- The T. Furth Center for Performing Arts and Ryan Concert Hall is a state-of-the-art venue that provides a prominent place for the arts in the lives of students and the community.
+- The $8.3 million T. Furth Center for Performing Arts and Ryan Concert Hall is a state-of-the-art venue that provides a prominent place for the arts in the lives of students and the community.

-- Zollner Golf Course, right on our campus, has hosted PGA events and has been a three-time host of the National Collegiate Golf Championships.
+- Zollner Golf Course, right on our campus, has hosted PGA events and is a three-time host of the National Collegiate Golf Championships.

-- 97 percent of Trine graduates find employment or are in graduate school within six months of graduation.
+- 99.3 percent of Trine graduates find employment or continue their education within six months of graduation

 - Our network of more than 25,000 alumni will offer you powerful connections in virtually every field, all over the country, throughout your career.

-- A global community at Trine with over 150 international students attending from 16 different countries
+- A global community at Trine, 32% of campus is made up of international students attending from 20 different countries

 - More than 1,900 respected businesses, companies, and organizations around the world seek out our graduates because of the quality of a Trine education.